Learning a Zeroth-Order Optimizer for Fine-Tuning LLMs: Additional Experimental Results

 We further break down the runtime of each component involved in the optimizer and summarize the results in Table~\ref{tab:runtime-breakdown}.
 Among these, the variance generation step is extremely lightweight.
 It only accounts for 3.39\% of total runtime on LLaMA-1B, and less than 2.06\% on larger models such as LLaMA-8B, Qwen-14B, and OPT-30B.
 This highlights the efficiency of our design: although we introduce an additional learned component to control perturbation variance, it imposes almost no computational overhead.

-This can be easily explained as we only employ a lightweight neural network for each parameter block.
-More specifically, a two-layer MLP with just 32 hidden units.
+This can be easily explained by the fact that we only employ a lightweight neural network for each parameter block, specifically a two-layer MLP with just 32 hidden units.
 In addition, both the input and output of these networks are compressed, further reducing the computational cost.

 In contrast, the dominant cost comes from loss computation, which includes forward passes for both positive and negative perturbations.
 This accounts for over 77\%–95\% of total runtime and is intrinsic to all zeroth-order optimization frameworks.
 Overall, our method introduces minimal additional cost while achieving adaptive and effective optimization.